Incremental Sequence Classification with Temporal Consistency: Convergence, consistency and data efficiency

 \end{proposition} We validate this result empirically in Figure~\ref{fig:synthetic} (right), where we report on numerical simulations using $N = 20W$.
 In this Markov chain, the indirect estimator is increasingly more data-efficient as $W$ increases.
 Intuitively, the indirect approach acts as a form of regularization, by requiring the solution to satisfy the temporal-consistency property~\eqref{eq:consistency}, which arises from the problem's Markov structure.
 The indirect approach benefits from a form of data pooling: By minimizing the inconsistency across successive states instead of regressing the target outcome directly, we take advantage of information from other trajectories that originated from different states and crossed paths.

-In the remainder of this paper, we depart from the tabular setting studied in this section, and instead we fine-tune parametric large-language models on very large state spaces.
-As such, the theoretical results developed in this section no longer strictly apply.
-Nevertheless, we believe the intuition provided by these results are still helpful to understand the performance of our approach on these complex, real-world problems.
+\paragraph{Beyond the tabular setting} In the remainder of this paper, we move beyond the tabular setting studied above and fine-tune parametric large language models on very large state spaces.
+The theoretical results developed in this section no longer strictly apply, yet we believe that the underlying intuition remains valuable for interpreting our method’s performance on complex, real-world tasks.
+In text classification, for example, many distinct word sequences can result in a similar \emph{semantic state} predictive of the target label.
+Optimizing for consistency across successive states can therefore improve data efficiency, similarly to the tabular toy example.
+With temporal consistency, the model implicitly exploits information from sequences that begin differently but reach similar intermediate semantic states, the same data-pooling phenomenon underpinning the gains of the indirect method in Figure~\ref{fig:synthetic}.